schatterjee22/disability-employment-project/README.md

 The csv files for household, family, and person level data can be accessed here: https://www.census.gov/data/datasets/time-series/demo/cps/cps-asec.2019.html
 Please click on the "CSV Data File (includes Replicate Weights)" to download.
+*Household and Person Level Data from the ASEC was not uploaded (see gitignore) due to file size.
+Please download the data and name it "Household CPS Data" and "Person CPS Data" to follow the code.
+Thank you.*

 Americans with Disabilities Act Violations (2019) Per State : EEOC